-This new beginning represented the culmination of a multi-year planning process that was first birthed in the heart of Dr. Robert Morris (who now serves as chairman of The King’s University Board of Trustees) and is an extension of the very close relationship that exists between Dr. Robert Morris and Dr. Jack Hayford.
+This new beginning represented the culmination of a multi-year planning process that was first birthed in the heart of Dr. Robert Morris (who now serves as TKU’s chancellor) and is an extension of the very close relationship that exists between Dr. Robert Morris and Dr. Jack Hayford.

 This Is Only The Beginning

-Today, The King’s University operates in multiple locations across the U.S. and around the world.
+Today, The King’s University is preparing and equipping Christian leaders in Texas, across the U.S., and around the world.
 “The King’s University (TKU) has already impacted the lives of many students, and I look forward to seeing how this next step for TKU influences even more students for life-transforming ministry,” says Pastor Robert.

-Currently, the university offers 13 accredited vocational ministry degree plans including undergraduate and graduate degrees.
-Most recently, a Master of Marriage and Family Therapy was added to the program offerings.
-In the near future, the school anticipates adding several new degree programs, including an undergraduate degree completion program and a master’s degree in leadership.
+Currently, the University offers 15 accredited vocational ministry degree plans including undergraduate and graduate degrees.
+Most recently, a Master of Spiritual Leadership and a Bachelor of Worship Leadership were added to the program offerings.
+In the near future, the school anticipates continuing to expand its degree programs, including an undergraduate degree in media arts.
 Pastor Jack says: “When we founded The King’s University, it was our vision to see students experience quality ministry education.
 As we move into this next season and our vision expands, I believe TKU’s influence will increase globally as more students gain access to a wider variety of degrees.”

 As a Spirit-filled evangelical institution of higher education, the King’s University is dedicated to the preparation of men and women for effective leadership and Christ-like servanthood in the global community.